lucacarniato/capstone-project/README.md

 ### Data cleaning

-After dropping the features as described above, several other categorical features had a large ratio of missing values: INATTENTIONIND, PEDROWNOTGRNT, SPEEDING.
+After dropping the features, several other categorical features had a large ratio of missing values: INATTENTIONIND, PEDROWNOTGRNT, SPEEDING.
 These features contain only the value Y for "yes" and nan for "not a number".
 For them, it was speculated that nan corresponds to no (N) and not to a yes, as the SPD agent could have decided not to fill these fields when the condition was negative.
 All nans were converted to 0 and all Y to 1, transforming these three categorical features into numerical features.

 The UNDERINFL feature contains 4 values: N, 0, Y, 1.
 In this case, N was converted to 0 and Y to 1, transforming UNDERINFL into a numerical feature.
 For UNDERINFL, Y was not the only entry present in the original dataset, and nan entries were not assumed to indicate a negative condition.

 LIGHTCOND, ROADCOND, and WEATHER features already contain a value ‘Unknown’.
 For them, nan entries were converted to ‘Unknown’.

-The number of missing values in the JUNCTIONTYPE was reduced by using the first valid JUNCTIONTYPE entries of other records with the same X and Y coordinates.
+The number of missing values in the JUNCTIONTYPE was reduced by matching the first record with a valid JUNCTIONTYPE and identical X and Y coordinates.
 This decreased the number of missing values for JUNCTIONTYPE from 3.2% to 1.3% in the train set and from 3.3% to 1.6% in the test set.

 As most predictive models only accept numerical values, the information of the INCDTTM feature was converted into 4 numerical features, namely the year, the month, the day of the week, and the hour.